-- 1. This report presents the findings of a semi-detailed Agricultural Land Classification (ALC) survey of 97.1 ha of land at Coulby Newham, south of Middlesbrough.
-A small area in the south-east of the site, which is the subject of a planning appeal, was subject to a detailed survey.
-The survey work was carried out in June 1996. - 2.
-The survey was commissioned by the Ministry of Agriculture, Fisheries and Food (MAFF) Land Use Planning Unit, Northallerton in connection with Middlesbrough Local Plan.
-This survey supersedes any previous ALC surveys on this land. - 3.
+- 1. This report presents the findings of a semi-detailed Agricultural Land Classification (ALC) survey of 51.9 ha of land north of the A180 near Great Coates, Grimsby.
+The survey was carried out during August 1996. - 2.
+The survey was commissioned by the Ministry of Agriculture, Fisheries and Food (MAFF) Land Use Planning Unit, Northallerton in connection with a proposed employment site near Grimsby.
+The far west of the site had been subject to a reconnaissance survey in 1993, which found the land in this area to fall in Subgrade 3b. - 3.
 The work was conducted by members of the Resource Planning Team in the Leeds Statutory Group in ADAS.
 The land has been graded in accordance with the published MAFF ALC guidelines and criteria (MAFF, 1988).
 A description of the ALC grades and subgrades is given in Appendix I. - 4.
-At the time of survey most of the land on the site was under winter cereals, ley or permanent grass or in set-aside.
-Smaller areas of woodland occur scattered across the site, farm buildings are found in the centre, and a lodge and car park occur in the south.
+At the time of survey all of the agricultural land on the site was under winter wheat.